 - those who may feel stigmatized regarding seeking therapy

-In addition the Wellness Center staff is trained to give presentation to faculty, staff, and students about issues that are relevant to life on the college campus such as Green Dot, Soul Collage, Anger Management, and Peer Education.
+In addition, the Wellness Center staff is trained to give a presentation to faculty, staff, and students about issues that are relevant to life on the college campus such as Green Dot, Soul Collage, Anger Management, and Peer Education.
 A large number of these workshops are offered under the Undergraduate Learning, Training, and Awareness Program (U.L.T.R.A).
 These are designed to offer support in dealing with difficult issues and exploring alternatives to enhance the quality of college life.
 Topics such as the Seven Domains of Wellness (physical, emotional, spiritual, occupational, intellectual and social) are addressed in these programs.

 Throughout the week, the Counseling Center has walk-in hours, which provide students the opportunity to meet briefly with a counselor without scheduling an appointment.
 Your wait time would depend on the number of students waiting at that time.

 "Let's Talk" is a drop-in service that offers informal, confidential consultation with a Stockton University counselor.